cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 1. Start up a Launcher EC2 on AWS
 2. Log in to this machine as 'ec2-user' using ssh and update it (standard practice)
-3. Install cfncluster and create a cluster on AWS '*kilroy*'
+3. Install cfncluster and create a cluster on AWS
-4. On the AWS console watch your progress on the CloudFormation service
+4. On the AWS console watch our progress on the CloudFormation service
 5. Once a Master is available: Log in and configure it to execute some task
-6. Use a shell script to fill up the job queue with tasks
+6. Use a shell script on the Master to fill up the job queue with tasks
 7. Let SGE "notice" new instances and give them jobs as they become available

+Some of the key terms involved:

 - Auto Scale Group (ASG)
 - Cloud Formation service